Appliance removal, disposal, and recycling

 OPTION 1: Donate to Charity

-If you find that your appliance is less than 10 years old and in good, working condition, think about donating it to a local charity.
+If your appliance is less than 10 years old and in good, working condition, think about donating it to a local charity.
 You can help protect the environment and provide assistance to people in need by donating your gently used appliances.
-Many nonprofit organizations will likely accept your unwanted refrigerator, washer/dryer set, etc. Once donated, it will be used by a struggling family or resold in the charity’s thrift shop with the revenue going to finance their work and programs in the area.
-You can be at ease and smile knowing that the appliances that once helped care for you and your family can keep working to make a warm and happy home for someone less fortunate in your community.
+Many local nonprofit organizations will likely accept your unwanted refrigerator, washer/dryer set, etc. Once donated, it will be used by a struggling family or resold in the charity’s thrift shop with the revenue going to finance their work and programs in the area.
+Relax knowing that the appliances that once helped care for your family can work to make a happy home for someone less fortunate in your community.

 Nationwide Charities Accepting Appliance Donations